Biology Program Requirements

-St. John Fisher College's Biology Department offers a Bachelor of Arts (B.A.) degree in Biology and a Bachelor of Science (B.S.) degree in Biology.
+St. John Fisher College's Biology Department offers a Bachelor of Arts (B.A.) in Biology and a Bachelor of Science (B.S.) in Biology.

 The Bachelor of Arts in Biology allows more time to study other areas of the liberal arts as well as an opportunity to pursue a double major.
-The B.A. is less concentrated in terms of science requirements, though the Biology core courses taken are identical to those taken for the B.S. degree.
+The B.A. is less concentrated in terms of science requirements, though the biology core courses taken are identical to those taken for the B.S. degree.

 The Bachelor of Science in Biology is recommended for students who want a concentrated biological sciences program preparing them for careers in which an in-depth knowledge of the biological sciences is expected.

 A degree in biology is not required for admission to medical, pharmacy, and other health professional schools, but certain science courses are required for admission and in preparation for standardized admissions tests.